 People call you moody.
 The less charitable ones call you erratic; and the ones who want to wound use the F word: flaky.

-It hurts deep down inside because the last thing you want is to come off as unreliable.
-In fact, all you want is to be an upstanding sort of person that knows their mind and can tell it where to go and what to do and when to sit and stand and generally obey instructions like all properly trained, house-broken, good old minds should do.
+It hurts deep down inside because the last thing you want to do is to come off as unreliable.
+In fact, all you want to do is to be an upstanding sort of person that knows their mind and can tell it where to go and what to do and when to sit and stand and generally obey instructions like all properly trained, house-broken, good old minds should do.

 You yearn to be more “collected”, like those folks who have it all together.
 The kind about whom people say, “Oh, Neel?
 He’s a right old stick in the mud.
 You can’t make him change his mind.”
 Or, “Shiela?
 She’s straight as a square.”